rfong/rflog/_posts/2020-02-28-jekyll-tags.md

 ## Auto-collecting tags across site

-If you want to display all tags somewhere, you will first need to collect them from across your site within the templating language.
+If you want to display all tags somewhere, you will first need to collect them from across your site, within the templating language.
 For this, I referenced [Codinfox's blog post](https://codinfox.github.io/dev/2015/03/06/use-tags-and-categories-in-your-jekyll-based-github-pages/) on how they implemented tags and categories in Jekyll.

 This snippet is borrowed directly from Codinfox, but I'm duplicating it here for quick reference.
 {% highlight liquid %}{% raw %}